 may make contact to schedule an interview

-a wide range of abilities, ages, nationalities and cultures.
+of abilities, ages, nationalities, cultures, and socio-economic

 Responsible for instruction and facilitating student learning;